-Students access KCPS approved K-12 school courses through vendor provided platforms with vendor provided instructors.
-Students work independently with the support of a vendor-provided teacher.
+Students complete virtual courses 100% online and have 24/7 access to lessons that are fully aligned to the Missouri Learning Standards.
+Students work independently with the support of a KCPS teacher.
 Because taking online courses is different from taking courses in a traditional face-to-face classroom, it’s good for students to know what courses will entail and what kind of support they’ll need to be successful.
 Research shows that students who are well prepared and well supported for this new experience do better in their classes.

 Why consider Kansas City Virtual Academy (KCVA)?

 Virtual Academy can meet specific challenges and student need, including providing:

 - Students who enroll in the KCPS Virtual Academy (KCVA) will be using the virtual learning model of instruction.

 - The teachers teach daily lessons at certain set times, track how well students are picking up the curriculum and provide support when and how it is needed.